Careium/code-challenge-careium/README.md

 # Bonus if you include

-- [ ] A client can register and receive update alerts using email or SMS (phone mumber) as identifier
+- [ ] A client can register and receive updates
 - [ ] A registered client will automatically unregister after 24 hours (to be polite)
 - [ ] A registered client can unsubscribe from the service